 for Healers and Caregivers

-Healers, massage therapists, Reiki practitioners, doctors, nurses, chiropractors and caregivers…do you use Space Clearing methods in between clients and at the end of the day?
+Healers, massage therapists, Reiki practitioners, doctors, nurses, chiropractors and caregivers…do you use any purification methods in your spaces between clients and at the end of the day?

 Space Clearing methods can help you create an environment that is more conducive to healing.
 These techniques also help you keep you and your treatment rooms free of negative energy.
 As you work with people, they let go of what doesn’t serve them.
 You might find someone releases pain, fear, anger, sorrow, overwhelm or stress.
 This is good and healthy.
 But it is really useful to cleanse that out of your treatment room before the next client or patient.

 It is a bit like stopping the spread of germs – you want to stop the sharing of energy.
-Especially the unwanted stuff – the ailments and emotions that underpin them.
+Especially the unwanted stuff – the ailments, trauma and emotions that underpin them.

 Choosing Tools for Space Clearing in Health Care Settings